Preciseful/Calculator/README.md

 Simple right?

 ## Why?
 It has little to no actual real value in the real world.
-You're probably better off just searching on google than building this project.
-I made it just to learn Avalonia!
+You're probably better off just searching on google than building this project, since it's just for learning purposes